ccbagel/nftea/README.md

 Initially, creating a web3 app looked too complicated for me to add it to my portfolio.
 As a developer, I wanted to challenge myself into building something I wasn't familiar with.
 So I dived right in and did my best.
 I had no experience in building web3 applications and I still don't understand a lot of it.
 Therefore, I gathered all of the documentation on the tools I needed and got started.
 Here's how the process went:
 - Breaking the app into separate tasks, issues, features, and using a Kanban board to visualize the process.
 - Writing a spec doc and most importantly hand writing notes about how I would put pieces of logic together.
 I did a lot of planning before writing any code.
 This shortened the time I spent developing the app so much that I don't think I can write code without proper planning.
 - Anticipating bugs and embaracing them.
 I used bugs as a guiding point.
-I used to hate bugs, now I use them to my advantage to guide me through fixing a bug and finding solutions to complete a task
+I used to hate bugs, now I use them to my advantage to guide me through solutions to complete a task
-- Creating strict requirements for code reusability.
+- Creating strict constraints for code reusability.
 I created pure components that I could use anywhere as well as custom hooks to avoid rewriting logic
 - Testing critical logic and custom hooks
 - Using user stories to avoid over-engineering the app
 - Following a design I found to turn design into functional code